A quick guide on In-game known issues and How to deal with them

 - Issue description: There are three main shielding issues:

-- Player uses the shield and the game shows its animation but the Charge Move damage still lands;
+- A Competitor uses the shield and the game shows its animation but the Charge Move damage still lands;

-- Player does not use a shield but the game applies it regardless;
+- A Competitor does not use a shield but the game applies it regardless;

 - A connection issue after or during a Charge Move mini-game causes the damage not to be registered.